pmanzoni/MQTT_handson_code/docs/An hands-on introduction to MQTT.md

 This lab aims to offer you an hands-on experience with MQTT.
 You will perform experiments that will allow you to learn how to "publish" and "subscribe" to data.
 To this end you will use:
 1. your own broker
 1. a "sandbox" external broker
-1. the **ThingSpeak** platform
+1. the **ThingSpeak** and **Ubidots** platform

 You will learn how to:
 * install and configure an MQTT broker
-* interchange data using MQTT
+* interchange data using MQTT clients based on Python and MicroPython for the LoPy
-* use MQTT to feed data to a cloud based IoT platforms
+* use MQTT to feed data to cloud based IoT platforms

 ## Hardware